fitzn/mec/README.md

 Wikipedia has a nice page on this called "Elias Gamma Coding" at: http://en.wikipedia.org/wiki/Elias_gamma_coding

+**Sidenote**

+This library, mec, demonstrates a different approach to Elias coding.
+Before going any further, it's worth noting that the whole point of Elias coding is to encode unbounded numbers.
+Being solely a proof-of-concept, this library only works for encoded words up to 64-bits, and thus actually enforces an upper bound.
+As a result, this library is likely not useful in any real application.

+**This library**

-This version, mec, adds leading 0's AND leading 1's in alternating fashion.
+Returning back to the Elias code and this library's modification, the mec library adds leading 0's AND leading 1's in alternating fashion.
 This increases the number of permutations available for a given encoded bit length, thereby reducing the average bit length per encoded symbol.
 (I think... that is, I don't prove any of this :) ).